What are the open call dates?

 - Online bootcamps are set-up, more information and registration at Online Bootcamps.

-- DigiFed partners support applicants and can serve as point of contact for the applicants during the creation of the proposal until the closure of the call.
+- DigiFed partners support applicants and can serve as the point of contact for the applicants during the creation of the proposal until the closure of the call.

 - DigFed can also be contacted through its helpdesk firstname.lastname@example.org that will ensure that the applicant is put in relation with the right partner and gets answers to its demand.